jterrats/profiler/docs/user-guide/SAFETY.md

 This command:

 - ✅ Only READS local profiles
-- ✅ Downloads org profiles to system temp
+- ✅ Downloads org profiles to isolated temp directory
 - ✅ Compares in memory
 - ✅ Shows results in console
 - ❌ NEVER modifies any files